-Since restarting in June after a two-year upgrade, CERN's Large Hadron Collider (LHC) has been recording about 3GB of data per second, or about 25 petabytes -- that's 25 million gigabytes -- of data per year.

-Every time the LHC smashes particles together at near the speed of light in its 16 mile-long chamber, the shattered particles fly off in myriad of directions.
-Those particlaes leave behind traces in space, like footsteps in snow, which are recorded and later analyzed in a search for the most basic element of matter.
+Read More: CERN data storage LHC research Science 18 August 2015 | 0 ■ Since restarting in June 2015 after a two-year upgrade, the Large Hadron Collider (LHC) at CERN, the European Organisation for Nuclear Research, has been recording about 3GB of data per second, or about 25 petabytes - that's 25 million gigabytes - of data per year.
+Every time the LHC smashes particles together at near the speed of light in its 16 milelong chamber, the shattered particles fly off in myriad of directions.
+Those particles leave behind traces in space, like footsteps in snow, which are recorded and later analysed in a search for the most basic element of matter.